sebastianferragut/DSC180A_PrivacyProject/gemini-team/README.md

 ## 5. Behavior

-Move the mouse to the top-left corner to abort safely, close the Chromium tab, then exit out of the terminal that was running the script.
+To prematurely exit: Move the mouse to the top-left corner to abort safely, close the Chromium tab, then exit out of the terminal that was running the script.
+Otherwise, the script will run and auto-close when done.

 ## 6. Folder Structure
 gemini-team/